 The work presented in this paper was motivated by mainly two observations (1) Most of the interesting processes in the Web are targeted at human users and (2) human users have to coordinate various Web processes manually.
 We have argued that most of such coordination e.g. entering the same or logical dependent data in many different forms, can be automatized.
 In this paper, we have presented an approach that helps the users to automatize the coordination, which is especially beneficial in case of recurring tasks.
 We first presented the overviews of the techniques that are used in the main part of the paper.
 Our main contribution lies in the interplay of many techniques to obtain a useful application in the wider sense, as well as in the automatic technique for supporting users in the synthesis of solution template in the deeper sense.
 While composition is an intermediate step, the ultimate goal of the user is to achieve efficiency in day to day work by executing the solution templates.
 We addressed this issue by presenting a Web browser based execution environment that automates navigation of Web processes while still allowing manual interaction in case where input from human is required or desired by the user.
-In future, we will continue to work on the scalability issues of search and composition of Web processes.
+Even though all the necessary components of our approach are implemented, they still need to be packed in a browser plugin.
+We plan to implement the browser plugin and make it publicly available soon.
+Furthermore, scalability of the system is an important issue, that we need to investigate in the near future, since we consider Web processes which are huge in number.